 Federal Parent (PLUS) loans as well as other educational loans for undergraduates are also available to meet the cost for summer courses.
 For information about Federal PLUS and other educational loans, visit this web site.

-4. COMMUNITY SERVICE FEDERAL WORK STUDY (FWS)
+4. OFF CAMPUS COMMUNITY SERVICE FEDERAL WORK STUDY (FWS)

 5. NON-FWS JOBS